-- A. Rescue or primary vascular access device when peripheral IV access not obtainable in a patient with critical illness defined as: - 1.
-Cardiopulmonary arrest or impending arrest - 2.
-Profound shock with severe hypotension and poor perfusion - 3.
-Hypoglycemia with severe symptoms (e.g. unresponsive) and no venous access - B. Utilization of IO access for all other patients requires base station contact - C. IO placement may be considered prior to peripheral IV attempts in critical patients without identifiable peripheral veins
+- 1. Rescue or primary vascular access device when peripheral IV access not obtainable in a patient with critical illness defined as any of the following: - A. Cardiopulmonary arrest or impending arrest - B. Profound shock with severe hypotension and poor perfusion - C. Hypoglycemia with severe symptoms (e.g. unresponsive) and no venous access - 2.
+Utilization of IO access for all other patients requires base station contact

-- A. Site of choice typically proximal tibia.
-Other sites such as distal femur or humeral head may be considered based on clinical presentation if authorized by agency Medical Director after completion of appropriate training. - B. Clean skin with povidone-iodine. - C. Place intraosseous needle perpendicular to the bone. - 1.
-For infants less than 6 months consider manual insertion of needle rather than powered device to avoid puncturing through both sides of the bone. - D. Follow manufacturer's guidelines specific to the device being used for insertion. - E. Entrance into the bone marrow is indicated by a sudden loss of resistance. - F. Flush line with 10 mL saline.
-Do not attempt to aspirate marrow - 1.
-IO infusion is very painful.
-If the patient is conscious, administer lidocaine for pain control before infusing fluids or medications. - G. Secure line - 1.
-Even if properly placed, the needle will not be secure.
+- 1. Site of choice typically proximal tibia.
+Other sites such as distal femur or humeral head may be considered based on clinical presentation if authorized by agency Medical Director after completion of appropriate training. - 2.
+Clean skin with povidone-iodine. - 3.
+Place intraosseous needle perpendicular to the bone. - A. For infants less than 6 months consider manual insertion of needle rather than powered device to avoid puncturing through both sides of the bone. - 4.
+Follow manufacturer's guidelines specific to the device being used for insertion. - 5.
+Entrance into the bone marrow is indicated by a sudden loss of resistance. - 6.
+Flush line with 10 mL saline.
+Do not attempt to aspirate marrow - A. IO infusion is very painful.
+If the patient is conscious, administer lidocaine for pain control before infusing fluids or medications. - 7.
+Secure line - A. Even if properly placed, the needle will not be secure.
 The needle must be secured and the IV tubing taped.
-The IO needle should be stabilized at all times. - H. Observe for signs of limb swelling, decreased perfusion to distal extremity that would indicate a malpositioned IO catheter or other complication.
-If limb becomes tense or malperfused, disconnect IO tubing immediately and leave IO in place. - I. A person should be assigned to monitor the IO at the scene and en route to the hospital. - J. Do not make more than one IO placement attempt per bone. - K. Do not remove IO needles in the field. - L. Notify hospital staff of all insertion sites/attempts and apply patient wristband included with kit to identify IO patient.
+The IO needle should be stabilized at all times. - 8.
+Observe for signs of limb swelling, decreased perfusion to distal extremity that would indicate a malpositioned IO catheter or other complication.
+If limb becomes tense or malperfused, disconnect IO tubing immediately and leave IO in place. - 9.
+A person should be assigned to monitor the IO at the scene and en route to the hospital. - 10.
+Do not make more than one IO placement attempt per bone. - 11.
+Do not remove IO needles in the field. - 12.
+Notify hospital staff of all insertion sites/attempts and apply patient wristband included with kit to identify IO patient.